What is Our Future? (Ezekiel 47:1-12)

 If there is no disease, sickness, aging, or death in heaven, if there are no obstacles to overcome and nothing to work for, what is there to do?
 Forever is a long time to be blissfully bored.
 (Michael Shermer)

 The atheist Christopher Hitchens even called heaven a “celestial North Korea” from which “you would never be able to escape,” a “place of endless praise and adoration, limitless (self-denial) and (depreciation) of self.”
-Doesn’t sound like much fun!
+Sounds boring!
 But that’s not what our future is.

 What I want to do today is to give you one of many pictures the Bible gives us about the future, then spend two or three minutes filling out this picture, and then to give you a simple application.
 Sound good?
 One picture.
-Then we’ll zoom out a little.
+We will zoom out a bit.
 And then we’ll apply what we’ve learned.

 One Picture